 If something interests you, then lets talk!!
 Feel free to email or call us and we'll try our best to find an animal to fit your needs.
 Please be aware that there are no guarantees with genetics.
 This is a challenge that all breeders face, sometimes the breeding works and sometimes it doesn't!
 We will do our best to educate you on the strengths and weaknesses of each animal.
 We cannot guarantee how an udder will turn out on a doe kid, or how a buck's genetics will mesh with your herd.
 We do guarantee a healthy CAEV negative kid when shipped to you or picked up at our farm.
 PJ-Baileys' reserves 20 straws of semen from any buck sold for the cost of collection, and we adbide by ADGA Recommended Trade Practices for Members (ADGA Guidebook, bylaws article XIX)

-Our herd has experienced an outstanding year for 2012.
-We attended 5 local shows and brought home 17 GCH's, 10 RGCH's, 9 BOB's, and 8 BIS wins.
-Out of those 5 shows our herd brought home a BIS win from every one that offered it!!
+Our herd has experienced an outstanding year for 2013.
+We attended 8 shows and brought home 12 GCH's, 13 RGCH's, 11 BOB's, and 7 BIS wins.
 The show ring goal is to hopefully finish at least one goat from our small herd each show season.
-This year it was our homebred girl CH PJ-Baileys' FTC Aruba to obtain her championship.
-Our leased herd sire *B Angel-Prairie Abrhm Fancy Free strutted his way through the buck shows and finished his championship.
-A new highlight for the 2012 show season was finishing our first lamancha doe-
+This year we finished 4 does!!

 Three new wonderful little people have come into our lives with the birth of Jenna Oct 16, 2003, Holden Nov 21, 2004, and Ashley Jan 11, 2007.
 Our goal is to raise our children to love the Lord and reflect in His ways.
 We have found raising dairy goats offers our family realistic life situations brought on by the goats themselves and the people that come with them that definately teach us to grow in our walk with the Lord.
 After over 20 years of marriage we feel blessed and thank God to have 3 healthy children to share our lives and animals with.